isomerpages/moe-dunmansec/_our-dunman-experience/ELIXiR/ELIXiR.md

 a)    Workshops (E.g. Design Thinking)
 b)    Choice Enrichment Activities

-Students get to choose one activity from a diverse range of activities such as AMGEM workshop 1, Forensic Science, DNA extraction, etc to take part.
+<p style="text-align: justify;">Students get to choose one activity from a diverse range of activities such as AMGEM workshop 1, Forensic Science, DNA extraction, etc to take part.</p>

 <figure>
 	 <img src="/images/Our%20Special%20Programmes/ELIXiR/DNA%20Extraction.png"